NodineLegal/OpenLawOffice/README.md

 Contributions and value added services.
 For instance, who better to perform your site analysis, setup your servers and bring OpenLawOffice active in your environment than the people writing the program?
 As we freely give our time and intellectual property to the development of OpenLawOffice, we simply ask that your installation and support issues get directed to us so we can keep the lights on for the project.

 ## Can We (I) Help?
 Absolutely!
 There is much to be done.
-If you would like to assist, simply contact @lucasnodine
+If you would like to assist, simply contact Lucas Nodine [github](https://github.com/lucasnodine) or [linkedin](http://www.linkedin.com/profile/view?id=15557533)